 In 2010, when the Center for iPS Cell Research and Application was established, I set its four goals to fulfill over the first 10-year period.
 These goals reflect our commitment to steadily rolling out iPS cell technology and presenting the results of our research internationally.

-1. Establish basic iPS cell technology and secure intellectual property
+1) Establish basic iPS cell technology and secure the associated intellectual property rights

-2. Create an iPS cell stock for use in regenerative medicine
+2) Build a stock of iPS cells for use in regenerative medicine

-4. Contribute to the development of therapeutic drugs using patient-derived iPS cells
+4) Contribute to the development fo therapeutic drugs using patient-derived iPS cells

 In fiscal 2012, our third year, the first goal of establishing basic iPS cell technology came close to complete realization, while in the securing of intellectual property, which is essential to allow researchers to engage with confidence in iPS cell research, we were able to obtain new basic technology patents in Japan and the United States.